The ultimate guide to Lake Garda

 • Scaliger castle: There are four Scaligeri castles around the lake, built by the lords who ruled Verona back in the 13th and 14th centuries.
 The clifftop one in Malcesine is known as the most romantic and picturesque.
 Climb to the tower and look out over the terracotta rooftops and shimmering water.

 • Monte Baldo cable car: Take the rotating lift up to 1,760m for a bird’s-eye view of the lake.
-This peak’s also called the Garden of Europe, and you can follow the walking paths to explore a rich variety of wild plants.
+The Monte Baldo peak’s also called the Garden of Europe, and there are lots of walking paths you can follow to see a rich variety of wild plants.
+Or just pop into a mountain hut for a bite to eat or classic Italian coffee.

 • Palazzo dei Capitani: Once home to Malcesine’s governor, this 15th-century villa has a courtyard garden and ceiling frescoes showing the Scaliger castle and the lion emblem of St Mark.